rajo69/Enhancing-Neural-Network-Robustness-using-Hybrid-Adversarial-Training/README.md

 # Enhancing-Neural-Network-Robustness-using-Hybrid-Adversarial-Training
-Here is a sample README for your GitHub repository:

----

-# Neural Network Robustness Experiments

 This repository contains all the code scripts used in the dissertation for evaluating the robustness of neural networks against adversarial attacks.
 The experiments involve training and testing a ResNet-18 model on the CIFAR-10 dataset using three different methodologies: